-- (i) The OEB established a process for the recording of costs incurred by the Corporation to be market ready, including related carrying costs, as deferred transition costs to be recovered in the future through the regulatory rate setting process.
-In the absence of rate regulation, Canadian GAAP would require that the costs be recognized as an expense or capital asset, as applicable, when incurred and the related recovery of these costs in income when received or receivable. - (ii) Retail settlement variances represent the difference between the amount paid by the Corporation to the Independent Electricity System Operator ("IESO") for the cost of energy and the amount billed by the Corporation to its customers as energy sales, and related carrying costs, which are recorded on the balance sheet as retail settlement variances until their final disposition is decided by the OEB.
-The Corporation recognizes retail settlement variances as an asset or liability based on the expectation these amounts will be approved by the OEB for future collection from, or refund to, customers through the rate setting and approval process.
+- i) Retail settlement variances represent the difference between the amount paid by the corporation to the Independent Electricity System Operator (IESO) for the cost of energy and the amount billed by the corporation to its customers as energy sales, and related carrying costs, which are recorded on the consolidated balance sheet as retail settlement variances until their final disposition is decided by the OEB.
+The corporation recognizes retail settlement variances as an asset or liability based on the expectation these amounts will be approved by the OEB for future collection from, or refund to, customers through the rate setting and approval process.
 The retail settlement variance liability represents the deficiency of amounts billed by the IESO for the cost of energy compared to the amounts charged to customers as energy sales.
-In the absence of rate regulation, Canadian GAAP would require that the total cost of energy be charged to operations when incurred and the total amount of energy sales be credited to operations when earned. - (iii) The Minister of Energy has granted approval to all distributors to apply to the OEB for an increase in their distribution rates, conditional on a commitment by the Corporation to spend an equivalent amount on conservation and demand management initiatives.
-In 2008, the OEB approved additional conservation and demand management initiatives to be collected and spent over a three year period.
-In the absence of rate regulation, Canadian GAAP would require the Corporation to recognize such revenues and costs in the operating results in the year they were earned or incurred. - (iv) The Ontario Government has established objectives for the implementation of a smart grid in Ontario.
-For the year ended December 31, 2011, the Corporation has incurred \$51,717 (2011 \$39,602) of costs relating to smart grid.
-In absence of rate regulation, generally accepted accounting principles would require the Corporation to recognize the costs incurred be recognized as an expense or capital asset, as applicable, when incurred.
+In the absence of rate regulation, Canadian GAAP would require the total cost of energy to be charged to operations when incurred and the total amount of energy sales to be credited to operations when earned. - ii) The Minister of Energy has granted approval to all distributors to apply to the OEB for an increase in their distribution rates, conditional on a commitment by the corporation to spend an equivalent amount on conservation and demand management initiatives.
+In 2008, the OEB approved additional conservation and demand management initiatives to be collected and spent over a three-year period.
+In the absence of rate regulation, Canadian GAAP would require the corporation to recognize such revenues and costs in the operating results in the year they were earned or incurred. - iii) The Ontario Government has established objectives for the implementation of a smart grid in Ontario.
+For the year ended December 31, 2013, the corporation has incurred \$59,862 (2012 \$51,717) of costs relating to the smart grid.
+In the absence of rate regulation, Canadian GAAP would require the corporation to recognize the costs incurred to be recognized as an expense or capital asset, as applicable, when incurred.

-In connection with smart grid activities, the Corporation has incurred operating expenses amounting to \$47,865 (2011 - \$28,750) and capital expenditures of \$3,852 (2011 - \$10,852)
+In connection with smart grid activities, the corporation has incurred operating expenses amounting to \$7,072 (2012 - \$47,865) and capital expenditures of \$52,790 (2012 - \$3,852).